 Propellers rotate either to the right or clockwise or to the left or counterclockwise.
 Actually, there is really no difference in terms of thrust, and it’s all a case of how the blades are turned.
 After all, prop blades are shaped in a twisted way or turned to push against the air or water.
 Some boats use two counter-spinning props.

 For better speed and efficiency, prop blades need to be as thin (though sturdy) as possible.
 Thick blades require more power to propel.

 Modern-day props now have a cup found at the trailing edge of the blade.
-This cup-like lip is intended to provide better grip on the water, which translates to decreased slipping and ventilation.
-When this happens, the prop can accelerate faster from any position (i.e. holeshot).
+This cup-like lip is intended to provide a better grip on the water, translating to decreased slipping and ventilation.
+When this happens, the prop can accelerate faster from any position (i.e., holeshot).
 This feature also allows the prop to have a soaring top-end speed.